mongoq/Green-Tsetlin-Machine/C-Code/README.md

 3.)
 Run 'make predict'.
 It should display a '6' as an inference result with the existing 'pixel_data.h'.
 Always compare 'pixel_data.h' "with your own eyes" (open it with an editor) with the inference result.

 TODO:
-> Run this on microcontrollers
+> Run this on microcontrollers - ESP32
+> Run this in Verilog (Verilator) - codebase looks rather small, no bloated Python inference libraries (!)